nanjingboy/muse/README.md

 # muse

-A JavaScript Parser written by Rust.
+A  JavaScript Parser inspired by babel written by Rust.